adzap/voice_form/README.markdown

 #### timeout

-This is run if no input is received.
+This is run if no input is recevied or input is not of a valid length as defined by length or min_length field options.

 #### validate